boxmein/desktop-lightbox/README.md

 I've got a Visual Studio 2012 project, but aside that, yeah, nothing really.
 I'll try and figure out a Mono compile someday.

+Most image types are loaded using [FreeImage](http://freeimage.sourceforge.net) (through FreeImage.NET) and a fork of [SVG.NET](https://github.com/vvvv/SVG).
+The 32-bit Dlls are included in the `lib` folder.

+The large list of file extensions is maintained using the `filetypes.py` script.
+It generates a C# property file and the .reg files automagically.

 ## Credit